vipulkumar55/Operating_System_Assignment/README.md

 Next follow the instructions as given:

 Algorithm of the given code:
-i)   Type the file name for reading
+1) Type the file name for reading

-ii)  Type the file name for writing iii) File1 is opened for reading. iv)  Check if file2 already  exists.
+2) Type the file name for writing
+3) File1 is opened for reading.
+4) Check if file2 already  exists.
-v)   File2 is opened for writing. vi)  Read the contents from file1 and write it to file2 vii) Checks if no such input file is there. viii) Termination of the code.
+5) File2 is opened for writing.
+6) Read the contents from file1 and write it to file2
+7) Checks if no such input file is there.
+8) Termination of the code.

 I have taken help from https://www.alltestanswers.com/operating-systems-fundamentals-assignment-1/